adxmd/deep-q-learning-2d-racer/README.md

-# Racing a Car using Deep Reinforcement Learning with PyTorch
+# Training an AI Agent to race a car using Deep Reinforcement Learning in PyTorch

 Implements Q-Learning with a Convolution Neural Network to create a Deep Q-Learning RL Agent that is able to be trained to complete laps on a 2D racetrack from OpenAI's Gymnasium.